 Point-and-Shoots for Hiking

 For recreational hikers and photographers, point-and-shoot cameras are great for keeping your pack light and still capturing good images.
 It’s hard to match the image quality of a mirrorless camera or DSLR (see below), but point-and-shoots continue to advance with larger image sensors, more megapixels, and more features.
 They also are the lightest and cheapest cameras on the market.

-The Sony RX100 IV (10.3 oz.) is consistently rated on this site and others as one of the best point-and-shoots on the market.
+In terms of point-and-shoots for hiking, the conversation starts with Sony’s highly successful RX100 series.
+The latest version, the Sony RX100 IV (10.3 oz.), is consistently rated on this site and others as one of the best point-and-shoots on the market.
 With an extra large sensor, a high-quality Carl Zeiss lens, 4K video, and RAW capability, it’s an excellent—albeit pricey—option for hikers.
-The reason why we don’t have it higher on this list is cost; $950 is a lot to spend for a point-and-shoot, especially for heavy outdoor use (with proper care damage is unlikely but always a possibility).
+But nearly $950 is a lot to spend for a point-and-shoot, especially for heavy outdoor use (with proper care damage is unlikely but always a possibility).
 For those looking to save, the original Sony RX100 is a great value.
-It doesn’t have an electronic viewfinder, 4K video, or built-in Wi-Fi, but is very similar to the RX100 IV in terms of image quality and currently less than half the price.
-Keep in mind that the RX100 has a slightly different zoom range at 28-100mm.
+It doesn’t have an electronic viewfinder, 4K video, or built-in Wi-Fi, but is very similar to the RX100 IV in terms of image quality and less than half the price.
+Keep in mind that the RX100 has a different zoom range at 28-100mm instead of 24-70mm on the IV.